-The Kansas Nursing Initiative was developed to address the growing nursing shortage in the state, providing needed resources to nursing education programs.
+The Kansas Nursing Initiative was developed to address the growing nursing shortage in the state by providing needed resources to nursing education programs.
 The 2006 Legislature responded to the nursing shortage with funds for postsecondary institutions with nursing programs through a competitive grant process and required matching funds from the institution.

-Kansas Nursing Initiative - Snapshot of Success
+FY24 Kansas Nursing Initiative Grant